-Any entity qualifies for this exemption if either of the following two criteria apply:

-1. The entity is an issuer of a class of securities registered under section 12 of the Securities Exchange Act of 1934 (15 U.S.C.
-78I). □ Yes □ No 2.
+Any entity qualifies for this exemption if either of the following two criteria apply: 1.
+The entity is an issuer of a class of securities registered under section 12 of the Securities Exchange Act of 1934 (15 U.S.C.
+781). □ Yes □ No 2.
 The entity is required to file supplementary and periodic information under section 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
-78o(d)). 🗆 Yes 🗆 No

-Governmental Authority (Exemption #2)

-Any entity qualifies for this exemption if both of the following criteria apply:

-1. The entity is established under the laws of the United States, an Indian tribe, a State, or a political subdivision of a State, or under an interstate compact between two or more States. □ Yes □ No 2.
-The entity exercises governmental authority on behalf of the United States or any such Indian tribe, State, or political subdivision. 🗆 Yes 🗆 No

-Bank (Exemption #3)

-Any entity qualifies for this exemption if any of the following three criteria apply:

-1. The entity is a "bank" as defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C.
-1813). 🗆 Yes 🗆 No 2.
+78o(d)). □ Yes □ No Gove rnmental Authority (Exemption #2) Any e ntity qualifies for this exemption if both of the following criteria apply: : 1.
+The entity is established under the laws of the United States, an Indian tribe, a State, or a political subdivision of a State, or under an interstate compact between two or more States. □ Yes □ No 2.
+The entity exercises governmental authority on behalf of the United States or any such Indian tribe, State, or political subdivision. □ Yes □ No Bank (Exemption #3) Any e ntity qualifies for this exemption if anv of the following three criteria a pply: 1.
+The entity is a "bank" as defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C.
+1813). □ Yes □ No 2.
 The entity is a "bank" as defined in section 2(a) of the Investment Company Act of 1940 (15 U.S.C.
-80a-2(a)). 🗆 Yes 🗆 No 3.
-The entity is a "bank" as defined in section 202(a) of the Investment Advisers Act of 1940 (15 U.S.C.
-80b-2(a)). □ Yes □ No
+80a-2(a)). □ Yes □ No